jaymzh/sugarjar/README.md

 * `commit_template` - A path to a commit template to set in the `commit.template` git config for this repo.
 Should be either a fully-qualified path, or a path relative to the repo root.
+* `include_from` - This will read an additional repoconfig file and merge it into the one being read.
+The value should be relative to the root of the repo.
+This will not error if the file does not exist, it is intended for organizations to allow users to optionally extend a default repo config.
+* `overwrite_from` - Same as `include_from`, but completely overwrites the
+  base configuration if the file is found.

 Example configuration: